PS

 Legacy in Happy Valley

-As the Nittany Lions try to navigate a turbulent 2025 season without him, Carter’s blueprint remains: relentless pass-rush pressure, smart run fits, and a knack for delivering the hit that changes the entire game plan.
-New York fans are already beginning to learn what Penn State fans have known for three years, when Abdul Carter pins his ears back, chaos follows.
+As the Nittany Lions try to navigate a turbulent 2026 season without him, Carter’s blueprint remains: relentless pass-rush pressure, smart run fits, and a knack for delivering the hit that changes the entire game plan.

 Previous Article